melintea/upml/README.spin.md

 #### Simulation

 Left as above, only interactive simulation is possible.
+A "human" must be added to randomly flip the switches - the state machine needs the "environment" in which it operates for simulation and verification; verification needs a fully-specified/closed system.

-A "human" can be added to randomly flip the switches; also wrap the switch spec into its own ```Switch``` composite state:
+Then wrap the switch spec into its own ```Switch``` composite state:

 ```
 state Human {